xenitane/computer-programming-notes/topics/preprocessors.md

 	int z=10;
 	deb(z);
 	/*
-	if JELLY is not defined the above statement expande to -> fprintf(stderr, "%d\n", z);
+	if DEBUG is defined the above statement expande to -> fprintf(stderr, "%d\n", z);
-	otherwise it expands to nothing and will be
+	otherwise it expands to nothing and will be just an empty statement */
-	*/
 	return 0;
 }